fieldtrip/website/getting_started/opm_fil.md

 Optically Pumped Magnetometers offer an exiting opportunity to advance the recording of MEG data.
 This page provides a short summary on how to get started with processing OPM MEG data that was recorded at the FIL in London.
 This documentation is largely based on the [OPM GitHub repository](https://github.com/tierneytim/OPM) of Tim Tierney which is geared towards processing the data in SPM.

+{% include markup/info %}
+On GitHub you can also find the [neurofractal/analyse_OPMEG](https://github.com/neurofractal/analyse_OPMEG) repository, which contains a bunch of scripts and functions to analyse OPM data using the FieldTrip toolbox.
+{% include markup/end %}

 This is how the test dataset looks like.
 It consists of multiple files, that are largely organized to [BIDS](https://bids-specification.readthedocs.io/en/stable/).
 The data was recorded during median nerve stimulation of the left wrist, the sensors were placed over the right hemisphere.

     channelsfile  = 'testData/channels.tsv';